 When it comes to formal speech, the differences are much more subtle and they can sound the same in the ears of a non-speaker.
 But this does not mean that there are no differences when it comes to using each language formally.

 The differences are highly pronounced in colloquial speech.
-It should be noted that between regions, the version of the language they use also shows differences with other regions.
+It should be noted that between regions, the version of the language they use also shows differences from other regions.
 Kupang Malay is different from Jakarta Malay although both are used in Indonesia.
 In Malaysia, there are distinct differences between Johor Malay and Kelantan Malay.

 Therefore, if you need document translations in Malay, be sure to specify if you need the document translated into Bahasa Melayu or Bahasa Indonesia, which will help the translators provide you with accurate translation.